A small number of flexible 'no contract' broadband packages exist in the UK, giving you freedom to switch provider when a better deal comes along.

 A lot of UK providers use the BT Openreach network of phone lines, and have to pay a fee to BT to activate your broadband connection.

-Cable broadband companies don't have the excuse of dealing with BT, but you should always check the small-print anyway when it comes to disconnection or de-activation fees.
+Cable broadband companies like Virgin Media don't have the excuse of dealing with BT, but you should always check the small-print anyway when it comes to disconnection or deactivation fees.